sudheerj/javascript-interview-questions/README.md

 You can download the PDF and Epub version of this repository from the latest run on the [actions tab](https://github.com/sudheerj/JavaScript-Interview-Questions/actions).

+---

+## Disclaimer

+The questions provided in this repository are the summary of frequently asked questions across numerous companies.
+We cannot guarantee that these questions will actually be asked during your interview process, nor should you focus on memorizing all of them.
+The primary purpose is for you to get a sense of what some companies might ask — do not get discouraged if you don't know the answer to all of them ⁠— that is ok!

+Good luck with your interview 😊

+---

 ### Table of Contents

 | No. | Questions |